kubewarden/docs/docs/explanations/architecture-2.md

 ## The journey of a Kubewarden policy

-### Default policy server
+### Default PolicyServer

 On a new cluster, the Kubewarden components defined are:

 - Custom Resource Definitions (CRD)
 - the `kubewarden-controller` Deployment
-- a policy server Custom Resource named `default`.
+- a PolicyServer Custom Resource named `default`.

-When the `kubewarden-controller` notices the default policy server resource, it creates a `policy-server` deployment of the policy server component.
+When the `kubewarden-controller` notices the default PolicyServer resource, it creates a `policy-server` deployment of the PolicyServer component.

 Kubewarden works as a Kubernetes Admission Webhook.
 Kubernetes specifies using